These pages are devoted to several lines of descendants of two Pennsylvania families of German origin, Klinger and Schwalm.

 The progenitor of this Klinger line was Philip Klinger, who arrived in Philadelphia in 1751 and settled initially in Reading, PA, before moving to the area south of what is now Klingerstown, PA, largely in Dauphin County.
 Philip was a Revolutionary War soldier.

 Johannes Schwalm, progenitor of the Schwalm lines, came to America in 1776 as part of a regiment of soldiers from Hesse-Cassel that was hired to support the British army against the rebelling colonists.
-After being taken prisioner and then being released, he remained in this county, eventually settling in the area just east of Klingerstown.
+After being taken prisioner and then being released, he remained in this country, eventually settling in the area just east of Klingerstown.
 More information about Johannes and his descendants can be found in the book "Johannes Schwalm the Hessian," published in 1976 by the Johannes Schwalm Historical Association (https://www.jsha.org/).

 The Klinger and the Schwalm families lived only a few miles apart, although on opposite sides of the Dauphin-Schuylkill County line.
 In addition to their geographical proximity, in the nearly 250 years since the Revolutionary War, there has been a significant degree of intermarriage between descendants of the two families.
 These page will focus on a few of the key intermarriages.